 - So the only way to avoid added sulfites in processed foods is to look for No Preservatives or Preservative Free on the label.
 Something labeled as Natural or Made with Organic Ingredients is not necessarily sulfite-free.

 Here’s a list of common sulfite high foods:

-- Potato products, like potato chips, instant potatoes or potato starch.
+- Potato products, like potato chips, instant potatoes, or potato starch.

-- Packaged breads and baked goods.
+- Packaged bread and baked goods.